 This option can be added to the POSTGREY_OPTS parameter (see above).

-What you should know is that Postgrey cotnains a whitelist for clients and receivers:
+What you should know is that Postgrey contains a whitelist for clients and receivers:

-Here you can add some hosts if necessary.
+You can add some hosts in these files if necessary.

-This has to be added before the Permit.
+This has to be added before the Permit keyword.

 An example could look like this: